ctrlx-revenant/legacy-zeroday/README.md

-# fsociety // legacy 0-day drop
+# fsociety // legacy Zero-day drop

 This exploit affects the legacy payroll module still used in some East Coast E-Corp branches.